Artist: Fess Williams & His Royal Flush Orch.

 Year: 1927

 As Gambler Blues (St. James Infirmary Blues).
 Lyrics credited to Irving Mills under his alias Joe Primrose.
 It stands for the black variation of a much older song root.
 The basic outline may have been written by Scottish piper MacCrimmon well before the 17th century and used in 18th century ballad The Unfortunate Rake or The Unfortunate Lass, about someone dying of syfilis on the stairs to St. James' Hospital.
-In 1960 a V.A. album by the title of The Unfortunate Rake was released by Folkways, dealing exclusively with variations on this tune and song subject, no matter who dies in it (a gambler, a soldier, a sailor, a prostitute...), who's visiting the dying, no matter where the action takes place (in Old Joe's barroom, in St. James' Hospital or even in the streets of Laredo), long as there's a final request for a decent funeral ceremony (which all versions hold).
+In 1960 a VA-album entitled The Unfortunate Rake was released by Folkways, dealing exclusively with variations on this tune and song subject, no matter who dies in it (a gambler, a soldier, a sailor, a prostitute...), who's visiting the dying, no matter where the action takes place (in Old Joe's barroom, in St. James' Hospital or even in the streets of Laredo), long as there's a final request for a decent funeral ceremony (which all versions share).
 A version as The Unfortunate Rake has been collected in 1906 in Lyme Regis, Dorset by Henry Hammond.
-In 1848 the earliest Fortunate Rake was localised in county Cork in Ireland, sung by someone who'd learned the tune in Dublin in 1790.
+In 1848 the earliest Fortunate Rake was localized in county Cork in Ireland, sung by someone who'd learned the tune in Dublin in 1790.
 Irish roots also reflect in the tune of The Bard Of Armagh, song about local 18th century poet Phelin Brady.
 John McCormack recorded a version in 1920 for Victor.
 See also: The Nightingale.

 There's been a St. James Methodist Church offering first aid and modest hospital facilities in New Orleans, some even claim it was located right in the middle of Storyville, the famous red light district where Jelly Roll Morton used to play as a piano professor.
-But the lyrics were in use long before Storyville was outlined, so the 'real' St. James Infirmary the song was based upon was probably St. James' Workhouse in Poland Street, London, established by the parish of St. James in 1728 and described in 1732, holding 8 wards, 4 for women, 2 for men, 1 for boys and 1 for girls.
-There was a ward for 'lying-in women', brought out of the streets to give birth, while another ward was an infirmary.
+But the lyrics were in use long before Storyville was outlined, so the 'real' St. James Infirmary the song was based upon was probably St. James' Workhouse in Poland Street, London, established by the Parish of St. James in 1728 and described in 1732, holding 8 wards, 4 for women, 2 for men, 1 for boys and 1 for girls.
+There was a ward for 'lying-in women', brought in straight from the streets to give birth, while another ward was an infirmary.
 For its venerial disease allusion, the song was frequently banned.
-John A. Lomax collected a bunch of far west variations as The Dying Cowboy and/or The Streets Of Laredo.
+John A. Lomax collected a bunch of far west American variations as The Dying Cowboy and/or The Streets Of Laredo.
 How do these Laredo variations relate with the St. James Infirmary/Bad Girl/Unfortunate Rake/Gambler Blues root?
 The dying subject (male or female) always requests for a decent burial ceremony.

 Covers: